Front Extension Rules

 - You cannot build an extension under permitted development rules if the extension is nearer to the public highway, either by the front or the side.

-As a result, building a front extension isn’t quite as easy.
+As a result, building a front extension within the rules isn’t quite as easy.
 If your home doesn’t front up to a public highway, then you won’t have to worry about this consideration.
 However, if it does, you may have to go through the planning permission process.
-If you’re ready to do this though, you’ll benefit from a stunning new space.
+If you’re ready to do this though, you’ll benefit from a stunning new space, and for less when you compare prices through Conservatory Prices UK.

 Why Should I Get a Front Extension?